 The following stories may or not impact you much but watching the severity of suffering resulting from ill-advised spine surgery became intolerable.
 These are examples of situations that I would see weekly, as I was a surgeon who specialized in trying to salvage patients with prior failed spinal surgeries.
 I could often improve their situation, but not nearly as completely as those who had never undergone an operation.
 In fact, these cases are relatively mild considering what is actually taking place.

-To solve a problem in the mechanical realm you must specifically identify it before you can fix it.
+To solve a problem in any mechanical realm you must clearly identify all the variables before you can solve it.
 The same holds true in your body except you have the added dimension of pain.
 In order to feel pain, a pain impulse must exceed the pain threshold.
-It doesn’t matter whether the signal arises from inflammation, bone spur, infection or a prior pain pathway.
+It doesn’t matter whether the signal arises from inflammation, bone spur, infection or a prior pain circuit.
 However, the only scenario that would make surgery an option is if you can identify the anatomical abnormality causing the matching symptoms.
 My term for this scenario is “structural pain.”

 Sciatica Without a Cause

 I was recently on the phone with a gentleman who had felt pain down his leg for almost a year.
 Because the symptoms were so classic, I was sure that surgery was the answer.
 I ordered a myelogram followed by a CAT scan of his lumbar spine and was surprised to find the results showed a totally normal spine.
 There was no blockage to the flow of the dye in the nerve roots, which means that there was not any mechanical compression.

 Certain that surgery was not the answer to his pain, I outlined a framework of care that has been consistently effective.
 When I called him a few days later, he told me he was declining my suggestions for a non-surgical remedy.
 He had already done “pain management,” and was going to have the surgery offered by a local surgeon.
 The surgery was being done to decompress a nerve that was not compressed.
 He had not looked at any of the options I had suggested.